LutaVladCristian/IoT_app_RaspPi/README.md

 ```
 ssh user@ip_of_rasp_pi
 ```
 After booting for the first time you are supposed to be in **root**.
-For SSH connection you will need to **create another user becouse you won't be able to connect directly to root**.
+For SSH connection you will need to **create another user because you won't be able to connect directly to root**.
 Your options for accesing the **client** are to connect peripherals to your Rasp Pi or to set a Putty session using a serial cable.

 ##### 5. How to run the code: